osmlab/sf_building_height_import/tasking_manager.md

 Make sure it is activated.

-The JOSM changeset you will open has:
+The JOSM changeset you will open only includes buildings that don't currently have heights in OSM.
+The colors:
 Automatically determined heights in green.
 In blue, candidate buildings that overlapped a LIDAR footprint but we're not sure about.